tb-dhk/stcli/README.md

 ```

 ### structure
-- each class represents a revision season.
-- classes contain several subjects, and subjects contain multiple topics.
+- this tool uses a hierarchical system.
 - paths use backslashes (`/`) to separate elements in the hierarchy.
   - for example: `class/subject/topic/subtopic`.
   - note that you might need to surround an element with quotes if it contains special characters.